 Color: It’s richer yellow than 10k gold but not as deep as 18k gold.
 It’s a visual treat for many people and is therefore very much a popular choice.

-Price: Very good value for a mid range price, yarn is good quality and price.
+Price: Very good value for a mid range price, and offers good quality for the price.

 Balanced on durability, color and affordability.